...

 CHOCOLATE: Chocolate contains a stimulant, phenylethylamine, that can cause allergy.

-HONEY: Investigations carried out at the University of Vienna (Austria) found that honey allergy is due to two of its components: small amounts of proteins from the bees’ pharyngeal glands and pollen residue.
+HONEY: Investigations at the University of Vienna (Austria) found that honey allergy is due to small amounts of proteins from the bees’ pharyngeal glands and pollen residue.

 GLUTEN: This protein is found primarily in wheat, barley, and rye.
 It causes celiac disease in sensitive individuals.
 It also initiates atopic dermatitis and eczema.

 NUTS: Nuts can produce allergies, particularly in children.
 Cutaneous eczema is their usual manifestation.
-Peanuts and peanut butter cause allergy with a certain frequency.
+Peanuts and peanut butter cause allergies with a certain frequency.

 VEGETABLES: The two most allergenic vegetables are celery and carrots.
 They should be avoided until it has been shown that they are not the cause of allergic reactions.